ItzELECTR0/TWAOS/README.md

 ## MATURE CONTENT

-The Wonderful Adventures of Sip contains intense battles, strong language, moments of gore, and psychological horror elements.
+The Wonderful Adventures of Sip contains battles, strong language, moments of gore, and psychological horror elements.

 ## CREATOR's SOCIALS